 Not open for credit to student with credit in PHYS 10.
+Transferable to CSU/UC UC Unit limit

 A general Physics course for non-science majors.
 Scientific skills and understanding of the basic concepts of Physics will be studied using the discovery or inquiry approach.
-Direct hands-on experience will be an integral part of the course through many interactive activities.
+Direct hands on experience will be an integral part of the course through many interactive activities.
 There will be an emphasis on both conceptual and quantitative understanding of the physical world about us.
 (L, M)